sadikul60/resale-furniture-bd-client/README.md

 # Live Site: https://resale-furniture-bd.web.app/

-### admin: MD.
+### Admin: MD.
 SADIKUL ISLAM
 ### Email: sadikul@gmail.com
 ### Password: 123456

-## Client Site Code Link: https://github.com/programming-hero-web-course-4/b612-used-products-resale-clients-side-sadikul60

-## Server Site Code Link: https://github.com/programming-hero-web-course-4/b612-used-products-resale-server-side-sadikul60
+## Server Site Code Link: https://github.com/sadikul60/resale-furniture-bd-server

 ### Featured
 * This is Buy-sell second-hand furniture web site.
 This project named "Resale Furniture BD" .
 It contains a Navber, with Route set.
 Home Page The route are - Home, Blogs, Dashboard, conditional rendernign Login/LogOut and Sign Up.
 Dashboard page the route are - My Orders (Only see Buyers), My Products, Add A Product (Only see Sellers), All Users, All Sellers, All Buyers (Only see Admin).
 Added Banner, Categories, Contact Us section to Home route.
 And a Footer is added.